juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-49.md

 We ended up activating the machine and, after going through the tunnels, encountered some stone giants on the exit leading to Henge/Twins.

-“Fina Avichevaina” is “awaken” in giant.
-We’re gonna play baby giants coming from the “real world” (as they believe they live in a dream and they will awaken when they die).
+"Fina Avichevaina" is "awaken" in giant.
+We’re gonna play baby giants coming from the "real world" (as they believe they live in a dream and they will awaken when they die).
 We will try to tell them the awakening is happening and they can awaken themselves when they’re ready.
-We crit on the “Fina Avichevaina” screaming!
+We crit on the "Fina Avichevaina" screaming!
 The plan kind of worked.
 They didn’t kill themselves, but they started fighting with each other and they were very easy to finish off.
 Very successful planning, I think.